Chapter 70. Other Provisions

 Derived from VR125-01-7 § 8, eff.
 December 12, 1985; amended, Virginia Register Volume 3, Issue 1, eff.
 November 12, 1986; Volume 5, Issue 2, eff.
 November 24, 1988; Volume 6, Issue 2, eff.
 November 23, 1989; Volume 7, Issue 4, eff.
 December 19, 1990; Volume 8, Issue 6, eff.
 January 15, 1992; Volume 9, Issue 6, eff.
 January 13, 1993; Volume 10, Issue 11, eff.
 March 23, 1994.

-The board and its special agents shall be allowed free access during reasonable hours to every place in the Commonwealth where alcoholic beverages are manufactured, bottled, stored, offered for sale or sold, for the purpose of examining and inspecting all records, invoices and accounts therein.
+The authority and its special agents shall be allowed free access during reasonable hours to every place in the Commonwealth where alcoholic beverages are manufactured, bottled, stored, offered for sale, or sold for the purpose of examining and inspecting all records, invoices, and accounts[].

 D. In addition to the requirements of subsections A and C of this section, mixed beverage restaurant licensees shall keep records of all alcoholic beverages purchased for sale as mixed beverages and records of all mixed beverage sales.
 The following actions shall also be taken:

-2. Once a year, each licensee shall submit on prescribed forms to the board an annual review report.
+2. Once a year, each licensee shall submit on prescribed forms to the authority an annual review report.
 The report is due within 30 days after the end of the mixed beverage license year and shall include:

 a.
 A complete and accurate inventory of all alcoholic beverages purchased for sale as mixed beverages and held in inventory at the close of business at the end of the annual review period;

 b.
-An accounting of the annual purchases of food, nonalcoholic beverages and alcoholic beverages, including alcoholic beverages purchased for sale as mixed beverages, and miscellaneous items; and
+An accounting of the annual purchases of food, nonalcoholic beverages, and alcoholic beverages, including alcoholic beverages purchased for sale as mixed beverages, and miscellaneous items; and

 c.
 An accounting of the monthly and annual sales of all merchandise specified in subdivision 2 b of this subsection.

-All applicants for banquet or special event licenses shall indicate at the time of application whether the event is open to the public and whether another person has been or will be engaged to organize, conduct or operate the event on behalf of the licensee.
-If the applicant indicates that the event is open to the public and another person has been or will be engaged to organize, conduct or operate the event on behalf of the licensee, the applicant shall attach a copy of any contract between the applicant and such other person to the license application.
+All applicants for banquet or special event licenses shall indicate at the time of application whether the event is open to the public and whether another person has been or will be engaged to organize, conduct, or operate the event on behalf of the licensee.
+If the applicant indicates that the event is open to the public and another person has been or will be engaged to organize, conduct, or operate the event on behalf of the licensee, the applicant shall attach a copy of any contract between the applicant and such other person to the license application.

 Statutory Authority